flyx/libyaml_constructor/Readme.md

-# libyaml_mapper
+# libyaml_constructor

-**libyaml_mapper** is a tool that takes a C header with struct definitions and autogenerates C code that loads YAML into the given struct hierarchy.
-It uses the excellent [libclang][1] for parsing the given header.
+**libyaml_constructor** is a tool and library that loads a YAML document into native C types.
+It consists of the *generator* tool that takes a C header and generates the code for loading, and the *runtime* library that provides common functionality used by the generated code.

-It consists of two parts:

- * The **libyaml_mapper** executable generates the code.
- * The `libyaml_mapper_common.h` header is included by the generated code.
-   You need to provide access to it via `-I` when compiling the generated code.
+The *constructor* depends on the excellent [libclang][1] for parsing the given header.
+The generated code and the *runtime* (quite obviously) depend on [libyaml][4].

 ## Status